kapraran/vu-debug-gui/README.md

 ## Supported Controls

-There's a number of avaible controls to use, based on what dat.GUI has to offer.
+There's a number of available controls to use, based on what dat.GUI has to offer.

 In every case, the callback has the `value` as the first argument.
-If the control was created in a server script, the `player`, who triggers it, is passed as the second argument.
+If the control was created in a server script, the `player` who triggers it is passed as the second argument.

 ### Button
 ```